+Our Mission:

-Our Mission: LightGuide empowers people to build a brighter tomorrow.
+LightGuide empowers people to build a brighter tomorrow.
 We are creating a future in which frontline workers reach their maximum potential, enabled by augmented intelligence.

-About LightGuide LightGuide is the industry-leading projected augmented reality (AR) software platform, revolutionizing manual assembly and manufacturing processes for companies worldwide.
+About LightGuide LightGuide is the leading AI-optimized projected augmented reality work instruction software platform that transforms manual manufacturing processes for companies worldwide.
 By directly projecting step-by-step digital work instructions onto the "operating canvas," LightGuide creates an immersive, interactive work experience that optimizes human operator performance and efficiency.
-Coupled with cutting-edge 3D sensors and vision cameras, the system detects and prevents errors in real time, ensuring no-fault forward quality control.
+Coupled with cutting-edge 3D sensors and AI-powered vision cameras, the system detects and prevents errors in real time, ensuring no-fault forward quality control.
 LightGuide's ability to capture live operational metrics enables full digital traceability for even the most complex manufacturing processes.
 Today, LightGuide partners with numerous industry leaders in automotive, aerospace & defense, electronics, and diverse manufacturing industries.
 Headquartered in Wixom, MI, LightGuide maintains an EU office in Czechia and a sales office in Suzhou, China.
 The LightGuide AR software platform has been successfully deployed in 36 countries worldwide.
 Connect with Us

-Are you ready to see how AR work instructions can help you improve your manufacturing operations?
+Are you ready to see how Al-optimized AR work instructions can help you improve your manufacturing operations?
 Schedule a personalized demo to explore how LightGuide can be used in your specific industry and application.
 Schedule a Demo ->